shinrel/thanhdtran.github.io/_pages/about.md

   - /home/
 ---

-Hi, I am an Applied Scientist at Amazon Alexa Speech working on Spoken Language Understanding and Speech Recognition.
-My team in based in Pittsburg, PA, USA.
+Hi, I am an Applied Scientist at Amazon AI - Natural Language Undersanding, working on contextual NLU.
+My team in based in Cambridge, MA, USA.
+I have spent one year in Amazon Alexa Speech working on Spoken Language Understanding and Speech Recognition.
 Before joining Amazon,
 I earned my PhD. at Worcester Polytechnic Institute, MA, USA, and B.Eng in Computer Science from HUST, Hanoi, Vietnam.
 During my PhD, I worked on recommendation systems, and NLP applications.